digitranslab/fwego/docs/technical/permissions-guide.md

 by the *Permission system*.
 The *Context* can be omitted if the *Operation* doesn't need one.

-**Permission system**: the whole mechanism in Baserow that decides if a *Permission request* is allowed or not.
+**Permission system**: the whole mechanism in Fwego that decides if a *Permission request* is allowed or not.
 The *Permission system* relies on *Permission managers* to take a decision regarding a specific *Permission request* in a given *Workspace*.